jackwotherspoon/mcp-on-cloudrun/README.md

 ### Transport

-We will use the `sse` transport for this example as it is more mature and stable, but you can also use `streamable-http`, it was just released!
+We will use the `streamable-http` transport for this example as it is the recommended transport for remote servers as of the [2025-03-26 spec](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports#streamable-http), but you can also still use `sse` if you prefer as it is backwards compatible.

-If you want to use `streamable-http` you will need to update the last line of `server.py` to use `transport="streamable-http"`.
+If you want to use `sse` you will need to update the last line of `server.py` to use `transport="sse"`.

 https://github.com/jackwotherspoon/mcp-on-cloudrun/blob/87960732c42f597c60d6d6aba3a2634aa98f4361/server.py#L55-L56